Published

 To demonstrate attentiveness via active listening, you must show certain cues such as maintaining eye contact, nodding, and using appropriate facial expressions.
 You should also be able to ask relevant and open-ended questions to gather further information and clarify understanding.

 Verbal communication involves expressing thoughts, ideas, and information through spoken words.
-It encompasses the ability to articulate messages clearly, concisely, and effectively to others.
-Verbal communication is not limited to just the words spoken but also includes tone of voice, pitch, volume, and pace of speech, which all contribute to conveying meaning and intent.
+It's the ability to articulate messages clearly, concisely, and effectively to others.
+It's not limited to just the words spoken but also includes tone of voice, pitch, volume, and pace of speech, which all contribute to conveying meaning and intent.

 Effective verbal communication involves using appropriate language for the intended audience, adapting communication style to match the context, and actively engaging in conversation.
 It also entails listening to others and responding appropriately, demonstrating respect and understanding.